RIGHTON! EDUCATION

 3/ great VISUAL brings up excitement

-Students mentioned how the monster avatar brings excitement, so with the help of the Visual Designer, we expanded its expressions to include Excited, Encouraging, and Thinking for the Correct Answer, Incorrect Answer, and Answer Explanation screens.
+Students mentioned monster avatar brings excitement.
+Collaborating with a Visual Designer, we expanded their expressions to include Excited for Correct Answer and Thinking for Incorrect Answer.

 4/ ACCOUNTING FOR USER UNCOMFORTABLENESS